 2019-02-02 FS19 terrain development studies begun, I had earlier experience from 2018 doing FS17 terrains so it was not a fresh start.

 Releases none of the below terrains have been publicly released.
 The fictional PMC Farm Lab test terrain would be ready to release but just havent got around to it.
 We are looking for dedicated testers for all the terrains in this page.

 These are made out of ArcGis world imagery satellite imagery or US National Agriculture Imagery Program (NAIP) aerial imagery (we mostly use US NAIP now) and US National Elevation Dataset (NED) 10 meter resolution heightmap data.
-These are real world farming areas, some functionality like vehicle shop and sale points have been placed to suitable locations for FS19 where they would not be in real life.
+These are real world farming areas, some functionality like vehicle shop and sell points have been placed to suitable locations for FS19 where they would not be in real life.

 However cultivated / plowed field edges are painted in gimp (cultivator_density) and cover the actual satellite imagery pretty good, courseplay for example uses this field edge instead of field definition.

 Please note that field hectare count comes from field definition rectangle and not from the actual cultivator_density area, every field listed in individual terrain pages is larger in-game (some are tiny amount and others maybe three four times the sizes).